Course Development

 Budget and Financial Considerations

 Creating the program budget can feel overwhelming.
 The Office of Education Abroad offers a basic budget worksheet for you to use.
-Determine what your minimum number of student participants will be before starting the worksheet.
-You should budget as if only the minimum number of students are participating.
-If more than that number decide to participate, you have some options to add activities, provide an additional meal, or reduce the overall program fee.
-You should also consider incorporating a $100 per student contingency fund into your program fee.
+Determine what the minimum number of student participants will be before starting the worksheet.
+Set the budget as if only the minimum number of students are participating.
+If more than that number enroll in the program, the additional funds can be used to add activities, provide an additional group meal, or reduce the overall program fee.
+Consider incorporating a $100 per student contingency fund into your program fee for emergencies and unforeseen expenses in country.

 The program fee is an out-of-pocket expense for students that is not covered by tuition.
 All costs associated with faculty-led programs are covered by student program fees and hence are ultimately borne by students.
 Please be mindful of expenses to help ensure courses are accessible to all.